SaysockRFQ

 • Use simple naming so the next reply can understand the attachment pack without opening every file first.

-• Keep duplicate logos, old concepts, and unrelated channel examples out of the same follow-up bundle.
+• Keep duplicate logos, old concepts, and unrelated channel examples out of the same attachment pack.

 • Add one short summary note explaining what changed since the RFQ instead of rewriting the entire brief.